pooriajr/hh-svelte/feature-list.md

 - [ ] add faq
 - [ ] old habits are hidden under a "show/hide" toggle
 - [ ] flesh out the ranking/score system. look for examples of existing ranking system in video games
+- [ ] range of habit score is only 90 days

 ## Future
 - [ ] defer habit score updates until after a day is out of edit mode